Saint of the Day February 03

 Saint Berlinda is pictured as a Flemish nun with a cow and either a pruning hook or branch.
 Sometimes she is portrayed with Saints Nona and Celsa.
 She is venerated at Mooreel (Mooriel) convent and Meerbeche (Meerbeke) (Roeder).
 Berlinda is protectress of trees and invoked against cattle diseases (Roeder).

-Celsa and Nona bodies were found near that of Saint Berlinda VV
+Celsa and Nona bodies were found near that of Saint Berlinda VV.

 Virgins of Brabant, whose bodies were found near that of Saint Berlinda (Encyclopedia).